 Scot M. Allgood

-The purpose of this study was to examine the types, frequency, and meaningfulness of connection rituals and the relation ship between these items and marital satisfaction.
+The purpose of this study was to examine the types, frequency, and meaningfulness of connection rituals and the relationship between these items and marital satisfaction.
 Past research has shown that rituals correlate with marital satisfaction.
-Three research questions guided the study: ( I) What connection rituals do couples participate in and with what frequency?
+Three research questions guided the study: (1) What connection rituals do couples participate in and with what frequency?
 (2) How meaningful are the connection rituals to the husband or wife? and (3) Are some connection rituals more strongly associated to marital satisfaction?

 Brown, Heather Holmgren, "Examining The Relationship Between Connection Rituals and Marital Satisfaction: A Correlational Study" (2007).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 2839.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .